opendatateam/udata/docs/getting-started.md

 You can see API endpoints by going to [http://dev.local:7000/api/1/](http://dev.local:7000/api/1/) in your browser.

-Workers are required for tasks to execute (search indexation, etc.).
+Workers are required to execute tasks (search indexation, etc.).

 With `uv`:
 ```shell